nchlswhttkr/mellophone/README.md

 docker-compose run dev pipenv run migrate
 ```

-You can install the latest build of the frontend with `scripts/get-frontend-build.sh` if you don't want to build it yourself.
+You can install the latest build of the frontend with `scripts/get-frontend-build.sh` instead of building it yourself.

 ```sh
 docker-compose run dev sh scripts/get-frontend-build.sh